Bright-MakeIT/IoT_microbit/README.md

 # IoT_microbit
-Public repository for book of "Microbit IoT, Internet of Things Conquest"
+Public repository for my published book of "Microbit IoT, Internet of Things Conquest"